kmuto/review/doc/format.md

 ## Bibliography

-When you want to use bibliography, you should write them in the file `bib.re`.
+When you want to use a bibliography, you should write them in the file `bib.re`.

 ```
 //bibpaper[cite][caption]{..comment..}